 Quantised Bits of Light till It Added to a Whole

-4k Single channel colour video with stereo sound, 5 minutes 56 seconds, 2024
+Single channel colour 4k video with stereo sound, 5 minutes 56 seconds, 2024

 Exhibitions & screenings:

-Kyiv International Short Film Festival 2025, British Council International Touring Programme 2025 - 2026, Millennium Film Workshop (New York) 2025, Reclaim The Frame presents: Reframe and Rejoice (BFI Southbank, London) 2025, Salón ACME No.12 (Mexico City) 2025, New Renaissance Film Festival (Close-Up Cinema, London) 2024, Ruthin International Arts Festival 2024 (Wales), Richard Hoggart Cinema (London) 2024
+Out of Code (Made in Taiwan Young Artist Discovery 2025, Art Taipei) 2025, Kyiv International Short Film Festival 2025, British Council International Touring Programme 2025 - 2026, Between a Frame and a Soft Place (Millennium Film Workshop, New York) 2025, Reclaim The Frame presents: Reframe and Rejoice (BFI Southbank, London) 2025, Salón ACME No.12 (Mexico City) 2025, New Renaissance Film Festival (Close-Up Cinema, London) 2024, Ruthin International Arts Festival 2024 (Wales), Richard Hoggart Cinema (London) 2024

 Desciption:

-Text by independent curato Yueh-Ning Lee
+Text by independent curator Yueh-Ning Lee

 Installation view at Salón ACME, Feb 2025